-HackTheBox - Access
+HackTheBox - Help

 A Windows machine where anonymous FTP access begins a credential chain — through a database file, an email archive, and a telnet session — ending with stored administrator credentials ready to leverage.